terasolunaorg/terasolunaorg.github.com/guideline/1.0.x/ja/_sources/ArchitectureInDetail/DataAccessJpa.txt

  - flush時のフロー

   .. figure:: images/dataaccess_jpa_persistence_flow_flush.png
-    :alt: Sequence of persistence processing when use flush method
+    :alt: Sequence of persistence processing when using flush method
     :width: 100%
     :align: center

-    **Picture - Sequence of persistence processing when use flush method**
+    **Picture - Sequence of persistence processing when using flush method**

 .. _how_to_create_repository_extends_springdata_flush_timing_note2: